wolf-dominion/Trail_Less_Traveled_MVP2/model_planning.md

 ----
 ## Trail (Hannah)
 ### Attributes
-- `Trail.traffic_level`
+- `Trail.traffic_current`
-  - description: describes the amount of traffic at a particular trail, at current time
+  - description: describes the amount of traffic at a particular trail, at current hour
-  - method_type:
+  - method_type: instance
-  - params:
+  - params: traffic api source
-  - return:
+  - return: an array of string (low, medium, high traffic) and an integer of current traffic
-- `Trail.traffic_level_average`
+- `Trail.traffic_average_all_time`
-  - description: describes the amount of traffic at a trail over time
+  - description: describes the average amount of traffic at a trail over time
-  - method_type:
+  - method_type: instance
-  - params:
+  - params: [:traffic_data, array]
-  - return:
+  - return: float of average overall traffic
-- `Trail.traffic_over_day(day)`
+- `Trail.traffic_average_per_hour(day)`
   - description: returns an array of traffic levels at every hour of the day (index:0=> 1:00am, index:2 => 2:00am)
-  - method_type:
+  - method_type: instance
-  - params:
+  - params: [:hour, integer]
-  - return:
+  - return: hash of time pointing to traffic integer
 - `Trail.type`
   - description: defines what activities are at that trail instance
-  - method_type:
+  - method_type: instance
-  - params:
+  - params: trail.all.find_by(params[:activities])
-  - return:
+  - return: array of strings
 - `Trail.length`
   - description: defines how long the trail is in miles/kilometers
-  - method_type:
+  - method_type: instance
-  - params:
+  - params: trail.all.find_by(params[:length])
-  - return:
+  - return: float
 - `Trail.shade_level`
   - description: defines the relative amount of shade on a scale.
+  - method_type: instance
+  - params:
+  - return: string
 - `Trail.pets_allowed`
   - description: returns the types of pets allowed (`nil` if no pets allowed)
+  - method_type: instance
   - returns: Array[Pets]
+- `Trail.info`
+  - description: calls on prior methods to view all the info for that trail and displays it
+  - method_type: instance
+  - params:
+  - return: A string that includes all the data from the methods called
 ### Methods
+- ``
 ---
 ## User (Lisa)
 ### Attributes (characteristics)